Pupils In Computer Class With Teacher

 As a Teaching Assistant is responsible for taking care of children and young people, it’s important that they receive an adequate salary to help with the responsibility that comes with the job.

 Teaching Assistants have a unique role in helping to ensure that the educational needs of students of all abilities attending private schools are met, as well as supporting the Teacher.
-As such, they can expect to be well-rewarded for their hard work and dedication, often earning between £22,000 and £28,000 annually.
+As such, they can expect to be well-rewarded for their hard work and dedication, often earning within a range that is stratified by qualification and responsibility.

 This salary range is a reflection of the Teaching Assistant’s importance in the classroom and the degree of responsibility placed on them for assisting with regular teacher duties such as lesson planning and establishing positive behaviour management strategies.